coldgreen101/chess-blog/src/content/posts/post-1.md

 There are ideas with a c2-c4 pawn break, but the b2-bishop is biting on granite.
 (8. <span style="color: #00895A">Nxd4!</span> Seems better since 8... <span style="color: #D93526">e5??</span> doesn't work due to 9.
 Nxc6 bxc6 10.
 Bxe5 losing a central pawn.)

-8. Ne5?!
+8.  <span style="color: #017FC0">Ne5?!</span>

+---

-    - Unprincipled move, moving developed piece while b2-knight remains inactive.
+A rather unprincipled move, moving an already developed piece while the b2-knight remains asleep.
-    - **Subvariation:** (9.
+A better move would be (9.
 Nbd2)

 9. Qxd3 Bd6 11.
 Nd2 O-O 12. c4?!